perfsonar/docs/release_candidates/4.0rc3/_sources/install_debian.txt

 Step 1: Configure APT
 ---------------------

 All you need to do is to configure the perfSONAR Debian repository source, along with our signing key, on your Debian/Ubuntu machine.
-This can be done with the following commands for Debian 7, Ubuntu 12 or Ubuntu 14:
+This can be done with the following commands for Debian 7 or Ubuntu 14:
 ::

    cd /etc/apt/sources.list.d/
    wget http://downloads.perfsonar.net/debian/perfsonar-wheezy-release.list
    wget -qO - http://downloads.perfsonar.net/debian/perfsonar-debian-official.gpg.key | apt-key add -

-And with the following commands for Debian 8:
+Or with the following commands for Debian 8:
 ::

    cd /etc/apt/sources.list.d/